samKenpachi011/bwhistory-app-api/README.md

 - Configure postgresql for django by installing adaptors and update the settings files
 - To fix database race issues create a core app and add a management command to check if the database is ready
 - Add a custom authentication user model and include the admin configs (list, add)
+- Add a user app for creating users, tokens and managing profiles

 ## Contributions
 - After cloning the repo change to the dev branch and create pull requests from there.
 -- git branch -M dev